akeneo/pim-helpcenter/content/md/first-steps/manage-product-identifiers.md

 The identifier is an attribute with a few specific characteristics:
 - Right now, only one identifier attribute is created by default.
 It is always called “SKU” as the attribute code can't be modified.
 Only its label can be modified.
-- The value of this attribute must be unique per product
+- The value of this attribute must be unique per product.
-- This attribute is not localizable (per locale) nor scopable (per channel)
+- This attribute is not localizable (per locale) nor scopable (per channel).

 ::: warning
 The identifier attribute will evolve:
-- SKU will soon become optional, meaning this field can stay empty when creating a new product
+- SKU will soon become optional, meaning this field can stay empty when creating a new product.
-- This attribute can also be deleted from family attributes and be unselected from being required for product completeness
+- This attribute can also be deleted from family attributes and be unselected from being required for product completeness.
 :::

 ## Search for products with the identifier attribute